 The dialling code for long-distance calls from the UK to Nepal is 00977.
 Dial 0044 and drop the 0 from the local code when calling the UK from Nepal.

-Citizens of other countries are advised to enquire about the applicable entry requirements from their respective embassy.
+Nationals of other countries are advised to enquire about the applicable entry requirements at the Embassy of Nepal about the entry requirements applicable to them (https://uk.nepalembassy.gov.np/).
 Whilst we endeavour to provide guidance where necessary, we can not be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.
+For more information, please visit https://www.gov.uk/foreign-travel-advice/.

 Your expert tour guide will be able to provide you with detailed information about the country, people, history, culture, etc., and offer advice and assistance for organizing your trip.
 They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Nepal has to offer, and learn all about the country and its people.